CONTRASTS Expedition: Instruments

 Instruments and measurements were mostly performed within several key sites located in a close vicinity of the ship, within several hundred meters from each other.
-These key sites included meteorological (met) city, oceanography (ocean) city, ROV hole, coring, turbulence, buoy, and transect sites.
+These key sites formed a coordinated measurement network, often referred to as “cities”, including meteorological (met) city, oceanography (ocean) city, ROV hole, coring, turbulence, buoy, and transect sites.

 In total, the expedition lasted 61 days, with 661 hours spent at 12 ice stations.
 Polarstern covered 8,730 km during the trip from Tromsø to Longyearbyen.

 Helicopter-borne surveys covered around 10,000 km and 70 hours of flight.
 37 autonomous stations and 170 weather balloons were deployed or launched.
 Ice and snow thickness transects covered 31 km.
 Ocean sampling included 18 deep CTDs and 174 ocean microstructure profiles.

 Preliminary results

 The biological sampling during the expedition revealed that ice algae were almost completely absent in the waters between Greenland and Svalbard.
-The biological communities were dominated by bacteria and zooplankton at all three ice floe.
+This absence was also observed in and under the ice floes during field measurements.
+The biological communities were dominated by bacteria and zooplankton at all three ice floes.
+Air temperatures of up to +13 °C at an altitude of 300 m were recorded during the expedition, which is unusually high for the central Arctic.

 Early results showed that the melt progression differed significantly among the three regimes.
 Regime 1—seasonal ice in the marginal ice zone—was thin and porous, with large melt ponds and extensive surface melt.
 Regime 2, composed mostly of older ice with sediment inclusions, began with less surface melt but gradually acquired features similar to those of Regime 1.
 Regime 3, though initially largely intact, showed accelerating melt over time, both at the surface and from below.
 Surface melting was observed prior to bottom melting.
 The thickness of undeformed ice was only 1.5 m, even for older ice.
 Sea ice was not strongly deformed, with a pressure ridge density of only 5 to 6 ridges per kilometer.
 The investigated area experienced an all-time low ice concentration of around 60% due to strongly divergent ice drift.
+During the expedition, the ice edge retreated significantly northward and overall sea ice concentration decreased in the study region.
+Ocean heat storage and circulation influenced both sea ice melt and atmospheric conditions, demonstrating strong coupling between the ocean and atmosphere in the Arctic system.
+The observations provide insight into the ongoing transition toward a thinner and more seasonal Arctic sea ice cover.